EMULSIVE | Apr 18, 2018 | 11

 If there’s a specific use case you would like to see tested, I’ll be happy to add it to the mix (time and gear permitting).
 Drop me a line in the comments.

-Use case one: the Hadley One as a 35mm shooter’s camera bag
+One: as a 35mm shooter’s camera bag

 If you regularly only carry a single 35mm camera (no matter how big it is), the Hadley One will probably be overkill as a dedicated camera bag for it.
-Add a laptop, keys, paperwork, etc., to this and you have a reasonably large work / photographer’s bag that won’t look out of place in an office.
+Add a laptop, keys, paperwork, etc., to this and you have a reasonably large work/photographer’s bag that won’t look out of place in an office.

 The half-width inner that comes with the bag is tall enough to stack two cameras (or a camera with multiple lenses and accessories), and still leave you with around 4 litres of space in the main compartment – not including the two front dump pockets and laptop slot.